litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 The following types of SQL transactions are supported by this version:
 - Single-statement transactions
+- TODO (missing): SQL batch transactions

+DEPRECATED, may be removed from this plugin version in the near future:
 - Standard asynchronous transactions
 - Multi-part transactions